-The Garden, which hosts a variety exhibits, a cafe, and lots of related arts and science events, is organized into wards – just like a hospital so you can learn about plants as related to their medical application.
+The Garden, which hosts a variety of exhibits, a cafe, and lots of related arts and science events, is organized into wards – just like a hospital so you can learn about plants as related to their medical application.

 (click on the images above for a bigger version where you can read more about some of these elixirs)

-I have made cocktails with mint and other herbs but despite a few lessons from a friend who is very good with this sort of thing…I don’t think to head outside or garden my way out of a headache.
-I think this is a lost knowledge that we need to regain for the benefit of better understanding our world and how to make sure that our pharmaceutical companies are serving us well.
+I have made cocktails with mint and other herbs, but despite a few lessons from a friend who is very good with this sort of thing…I don’t think to head outside or garden my way out of a headache.
+I think this is a lost knowledge that we need to regain for the benefit of a better understanding of our world and how to make sure that our pharmaceutical companies are serving us well.

 -Rochelle